 November – December: Domestic Abuse awareness

-As well as this, throughout the year clients will have opportunities to see a chiropodist, a dentist and have 1:1 sessions with newly trained staff and volunteers about health and wellbeing issues, including emotional first aid.
+As well as this, throughout the year clients will have opportunities to see a chiropodist, a dentist and have 1:1 sessions with staff and volunteers about health and wellbeing issues, emotional first aid, and dual diagnosis counselling.